Entrance to the Kumari living goddess house

-No matter my extended length of time in Nepal it’s always these long awkward yet smiling silences that make me want to speak better Nepalese.
+No matter my extended length of time in Nepal it’s always these long awkward yet smiling silences that make me want to speak better Nepali or Newari.
 But even then small talk in such situations never seems appropriate.
 At least for me.

 The kind woman appeared from behind the single red curtain and greeted me once again with that warm smile.
 I couldn’t help but ask who she and the others were.

-The man in his twenties spoke in English, “We’re her family.
+The teenager spoke in English, “We’re her family.
 Mother, father, grandfather and I am her brother.”

 I was slightly shocked and taken back as my thoughts were that the Kumari did not live with her family.

 “She is ready,” said the mother before I could ask anything else and just as my curiosity peaked.